roryl/lucee-book/scaffolding.md

 A full featured MVC platform suitable for small to enterprise applications, with great documentation and a vibrant ecosystem

-##Custom Scaffold
+##Custom Scaffolding
 If your needs are complex or your use case does not follow the capabilities of those frameworks, then there is a common way to structure your application in Lucee that takes into account some scenarios and conventions.

 Here is a possible complex directory structure:

 - /root
   - /model - Entities & Value Objects of your Domain
-  - /services - Communicates with other Domains
+  - /services - Communicates with other domains
   - /vendor - Third party code
   - /util - Non domain / universal code
   - /app - Public web application